Does Texas allow cash-out refinancing?

 In order to get a cash-out refinance in Texas, homeowners have to sign a letter that explains how the process works.
 Even though cash-out loans may take less time to finish, the law requires that there be a 12-day wait between the application and the loan closing.

-5. Complete underwriting and close the loan
+5. Close on the loan

-The loan will proceed to the closing stage once all required documentation and verifications have been completed.
+Your Texas cash-out refinance will proceed to the closing stage once all required documentation and verifications have been completed.
 The closing agent will coordinate the signing of final documents, funds disbursement, and recording of the new mortgage with the county recorder’s office.
 This procedure can take several days to several weeks.

 How soon can you refinance again after a Texas cash-out refinance?